Edin is a fully responsive theme, ideal for creating a strong — yet beautiful — online presence for your business.

 - RSS Feed (urls with

-Edin offers seven widget areas, which can be configured in Appearance → Widgets:
+Edin offers seven widget areas, which can be configured in Customize → Widgets:

 Edin comes with two extra CSS styles,

 button-minimal.
-You can add these two classes to your links by using the Text Editor.
-We recommend creating a “call to action” button on the Front Page, for example.
+You can add these two classes to your links by using the HTML Editor.
+We recommend creating a “call to action” button on the Front Page, for example:

 Quick Specs (all measurements in pixels)